Hecate2/Ignareo-ISML-auto-voter/README.md

 Thanks to all the ***Chthollists*** who love Chtholly and SukaSuka.

+## How did I make such a framework?
+By reading documents of many (possibly) useful libraries!

-# Tips!
+## Tips!
 What if ISML responds very slowly?
 First, please allow me to ascribe the reason dogmatically to spammers using pristine selenium wildly.
 By running a miniature version of stress test involving a mixture of selenium, multi-thread spamming programs and IGN, I would like to give the following suggestion:
 > **STOP USING IGN** when ISML is really slow.
 If you persist reloading IGN with ammunition very quickly, it can be extremely difficult for everyone (both humans and programs) to submit vote.
 I mean **Neither bots nor humans can submit**!
 And ISML would receive very little votes for hours, until someone quit.